shredding/elefunds-SDK/PHP/Documentation/PHPGuideTemplating.md

 **Success**

-When a checkout was successful, you can display our facebook share and send back the donation.
-This is as easy as this:
+When a checkout was successful, you can send back the donation and display our facebook share.
+This is as easy as:

     require_once dirname(__FILE__) . '/../Facade.php';
     require_once dirname(__FILE__) . '/ShopExampleCheckoutSuccessConfiguration.php';